About W.A. Rose Construction

 Jocelyn Newell joined W.A.
 Rose in 2012 as a Project Manager and was promoted to General Manager in 2015.
 She has more than 13 years of comprehensive construction industry experience in a wide range of roles.
 Jocelyn regularly manages several jobs at a time from job walkthrough, estimating and managing client relationships through all phases of the construction process.
 Jocelyn is a graduate of CalState East Bay.

 No drama.
 She always shows up when she says she will.
 She has an amazing ability to manage the details of multiple jobs and keep them all on track.
 She’s been doing this a long time and learned early on that nobody likes surprises on construction projects.

 An Orinda master bathroom remodel is representative of the way that Jocelyn works with her clients.
 “Our clients needed to have the project completed before they returned from their six-week vacation, so we began planning months in advance.
 We couldn’t leave anything to chance and preordered all materials, stored them onsite and committed our subcontractors to specific dates to keep the project on track.
 We worked some weekends and many evenings to stay on schedule.
 Happily, our careful planning paid off—our clients were delighted with their new bathroom.”

 Something you may not know about Jocelyn

-She grew up in a family of nine kids.
+She grew up in a family of ten kids.
 Jocelyn learned at a very early age that she was just one person on a very large team--there’s no room for princesses in large families.

 Barry Reite joined the W.A.
 Rose team in 2012; since then, he has focused on the company’s residential and commercial projects.
 A union carpenter for more than 14 years, Barry has spent most of his working life in the construction industry.
 He learned the business from his father, who began taking him on jobs when he was old enough to swing a hammer.